 Hands up if you’ve not quite made it to the gym this week – despite your best intentions during the global lockdown?
 Many of us aren’t too sure about going back to the office, let alone the gym where people are sweating all over the machines, so here’s some simple and effective exercises you can do at home.

 It is hot outside, so going for a run is not particularly enticing, plus most of us are so busy that factoring in the journey to and from the gym means you need to set aside up to two hours out of every day to fit in a decent workout.

-The ideal solution would be going first thing in the morning, but when it’s dark outside and if you’re hustling to get your kids ready for school or put your make-up on before you leave, the odds are that, you can’t find time to go to the gym.
+The ideal solution would be going first thing in the morning, but if you’re hustling to get your kids ready for school or put your make-up on before you leave, the odds are that, you can’t find time to go to the gym.
 And, by the time you get home from work, prepare dinner and clean up, you may not feel like working out before bed.

 But you can do these ten simple exercises anytime, anywhere, throughout your day to keep looking and feeling fit.

 You’re probably familiar with the traditional squat.
 Stand with your feet shoulder width apart, then slowly lower your body as far as you can, as if youre sitting on a very low chair.
 Hing back with your hips and keep your chest up.